Interlace Project

 Research Insight: Interconnecting small-scale, local projects with larger visions would enable valuable knowledge-sharing.

-Problem: DSI platforms and networks have an absence of connection between projects and within larger initiatives.
-The lack of knowledge-sharing is a missed opportunity, given that the potential value of distributed networks of local projects that are connected to larger initiatives was first posed by Ezio Manzini nearly 10 years ago, and has been echoed by researchers since.
+Problem: DSI platforms and networks have an absence of connection between projects and within larger initiatives, missing the potential value of distributed networks of local projects that are connected to larger initiatives.

 Opportunity: Platforms are of greatest value as central hubs for an initiative’s collaboration and knowledge-sharing.
 There is an opportunity to draw deeper connections between these projects, initiatives, and collaborators at the source, where efforts and insights are being made.

-Research Insight: Case analysis highlighted this clear gap for support of small-scale and grassroots projects, and lack of deep involvement for community members.
+Research Insight: A clear gap for support of small-scale and grassroots projects, and lack of deep involvement for community members.

 Problem: Grassroots, or community-initiated, projects are often not supported with resources in the same way top-down, hybrid, or larger-scale initiatives are.

-Opportunity: There is opportunity to reimagine peer-based, mutual support as a tool for communities to create the positive social change they envision.
-In this case, mutual support could come in the form of funding, but also for building a team, collaborating with stakeholders, idea generation and product/service testing, securing sponsorships and partnerships, and more.
+Opportunity: There is opportunity to reimagine peer-based, mutual support as a tool for communities to create the positive social change they envision, including: funding, building a team, stakeholder collaboration, idea generation, product/service testing, and securing sponsorships/partnerships.

 How Might We...